Christmas 2002

 just accelerated the process.
 IBM agreed

-to purchase the consulting unit, so in October I became an employee of IBM.
-Those of you have kept the Christmas letters
+to purchase the consulting unit, so in October I became an employee of

-from the mid-1990s can refer back and see that I actually worked for IBM (as a
+Christmas letters from the mid-1990s can refer back and see that I actually

-contractor, not an employee) back then, so I’m pretty excited about the
+worked for IBM (as a contractor, not an employee) back then, so I’m pretty

-potential this change brings.
-However
+excited about the potential this change brings.

-it’s still early in the process, and the only thing that has changed so far is
+However it’s still early in the process, and the only thing that has

-the name at the top of my paycheck.
+changed so far is the name at the top of my paycheck.

-to make a serious commitment to her bicycle.
+serious commitment to her bicycle.
+She

-soft enough.
+enough.
 After working up to it all

 summer, she rode in her first long distance ride, the Hancock Metric Hundred in